|

 taking many months to register new sites.
 Most searches in fact use a number of

+search databases underneath.
 You may want your site registered on these search engines - try looking for

 your site with different relevant keywords.
+Submitting a new site.

 All search engines take time to list your website, sometimes many months even

 if you keep on at them, unless of course you are willing to pay.
+Free Sites: Google (Dmoz) is based

 on a human edited list, submitting sites is free.
 Altavista, Lycos & HotBot